backdrop-contrib/leaflet/README.md

 - A demo block for all those map styles (in its own sub module)
 - Lightweight and easy to use API for defining maps and displaying data on a map

+**Coming from Drupal 7?**

+The formerly extra contrib projects *Leaflet Markercluster* and *Leaflet More Maps* now both ship with this module.
+And so do the required Javascript libraries.
+This makes the Leaflet module your "one-stop shop" for mapping in Backdrop.

 ## Installation